swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-15-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

 ### Update the CI/CD pipeline configuration file

-You will the pipeline to deploy the model to the Kubernetes cluster.
+You will adjust the pipeline to deploy the model to the Kubernetes cluster.
 The following steps will be performed:

 1. Detect a new commit on the `main` branch